100 sports records and the stories behind them

 2013: Peyton Manning throws 55 touchdowns

 In 2011, some thought Peyton Manning’s career was over after he missed the entire NFL season due to neck surgery.
-Two years later, Manning threw 55 touchdown passes, crushing Tom Brady’s record of 50 (Manning had the previous record of 49, set in 2004.)
-Manning won the MVP award but lost the Super Bowl to the Seattle Seahawks.
+But two years later, he threw 55 touchdown passes, crushing Tom Brady’s single-season record of 50 (which beat Manning’s previous record of 49 in 2004).
+Manning won the MVP award that year but lost the Super Bowl to the Seattle Seahawks.

 2013: The Undertaker’s WrestleMania streak